-Program Lead, \\\ Jenna & S SEHD HR Program leads (PLs) complete the Hire Request formstack for each new hire. \\\\\ HR works before start of term \\Shakira \\Enrollment Report - Shakira sends enrollment reports to each of the Program Leaders and Associate Deans (AD's), and copies Hiromi, Eklley, Emilie and appointment list to Hiromi, Kelley, Emilie and Tricia & sends offer letters CC to SEHD for D1 offer letters (from Shakira's enrollment reports new hire with list of CPE employees for anyone over the two-course student enrollment count.
-HR works on hiring steps for new hires for D1 & 5 weeks before start of term! \\\ Shakira \\ Enrollment Report - Shakira \\ Enrollment Report - Shakira \\ enrollment reports to each of the Program Leaders \\ and Associate Deans, and \\ copies Hiromi, \\ kelley, Emilie and \\ Tricia.
-Lecturer/GPTI/TA contracts (letters of offer) using mail merge and sends them via email to the employee's Shakira emails students of canceled courses and Jenna sends D2 pay information to Hiromath leading up to and during the semester.
-Shakira & Program Leaders Jenna sends D2 pay information to Hiromi each month leading up to and during the semester.
+Program Lead, \\\ Jenna & SEHD HR \\ Program leads (PLs) complete the Hire Request formstack for each new hire. \\\\\ HR works before start of term \\ Shakira \\ Enrollment Report - Shakira sends enrollment reports to each of the Program Leaders and Associate Deans (AD's), and copies Hiromi, and copies Entley, Emilie and appointment list to Hiromi, Kelley, Emilie and Tricia & sends offer letters CC to SEHD for D1 offer letters (from Shakira's enrollment reports new hire formstacks) and works with Shakira with list of CPE employees for anyone over the two-course formstack for each TA hire, as courses reach the approved student enrollment count.
+HR works on hiring steps for new hires for D1 & 5 weeks before start of termi \\\ \\\ Shakira \\ Enrollment Report - Shakira sends enrollment reports to each of the Program Leaders and Associate Deans, and copies Hiromi, Kelley, Emilie and Tricia.
+Lecturer/GPTI/TA contracts (letters of offer) using mail merge and sends them via email to the employee's Shakira emails students of canceled Jenna sends D2 pay information to Hiromi each month leading up to and during the semester.
+Shakira & Program Leaders Leaders Enrollment Report - Shakira notifies Program Leaders, ADs, Sandy, Tricia, Hiromi, Kelley, and Emile of possible cancellation and prorate status updates.
+Program Leaders need to respond Program Leaders, ADs, Sandy, Tricia, Hirom, Kelley, and Emilie of cancellation and cancellation and prorate status.
+Shakira works with Dean & Dorothy for final decisions on cancellations and prorates.
+HR sends a reminder email to PLs about prorates going out soon, and to review Shakira's emails for the details.
+Program Leaders will communicate with employees regarding course cancellations/prorates (no later than 1 week before start of term).
+Kelley sends prorate list to Dorothy & Dean for final review.
+After receiving Jenna sends D2 pay information to Hiromi each month leading up to and during the semester.
 Classes Begin!
-Census date \\ \\ Census report to HR \\ Shakira, Hiromi, Kelley, Emilie Shakira sends census enrollment report to Hiromi, Kelley, Emilie, Tricia, Dorothy & the Dean. \\ \\ Jenna sends D2 pay information to Hiromi, Hiromi and Kelley, Emilie, Tricia, Dorothy & the Dean. \\ \\ Kelley, Emilie, Tricia, Dorothy Emilie, Tricia, Dorothy Emilie, Tricia, Jenna sends D2 pay information to Hiromi, Hiromi and Kelley, sends prorate amounts. \\ Kelley sends prorate notice 2 of 2 to those prorate value increase prorate based on census, CC: Tricia, Hiromi, PL.
-Emilie & Jenna Milie Mil
+Census date \\ \\ Census report to HR \\ Shakira, Hiromi, Kelley, Emilie Shakira sends census enrollment report to Hiromi, Kelley, Emilie, Tricia, Dorothy & the Dean. \\ \\ Jenna sends D2 particular jenna sends P2 pinformation to Hiromi.
+Hiromi and Kelley sends prorate amounts. \\ Kelley sends prorate notice 2 of 2 to those whose prorate notice 2 of 2 to those whose prorate increase based on census, CC: Tricia, Hiromi, PL.
+Emilie & Jenna \(\)\\ Emilie follows up with freurned signed offer letters.\(\)\\ Jenna follows up with D2 employees and TAs who have returned signed offer letters.\(\)